mtorpey/journey/final.md

-## TODOs for this document
-- Change ENV_ codes to simple letters

 ## What you'll need ##
 - 1 copy of _Journey Through Europe_
     - These instructions are based on the most common version, published by Ravensburger in the early 1980s, in a yellow-and-blue box, easily available on eBay